a

 This book woke up my inner artist.
 Nordby makes the case that creativity isn’t a luxury—it’s medicine for the soul.
 It gave me permission to reclaim play, curiosity, and wonder, reminding me that reinvention often begins the moment we pick up a pen, a brush, or a bold idea we’ve been afraid to try.

-Roar: Into the Second Half of Your Life (Before It’s Too Late)
+Roar: Into the Second Half of Your Life by M. Clinton

 Roar is a rallying cry for those of us who refuse to fade quietly into the background.
 Clinton challenges you to reinvent, reimagine, and reclaim life on your terms.
 It’s not about aging gracefully—it’s about living audaciously, with both gratitude for the past and courage for what’s next.

 This book pushed me to get uncomfortable—literally and metaphorically.
 Easter shows how our modern comfort zone is a trap, and how real vitality lives just beyond the edges of ease.
-It’s a call to seek challenge, adventure, and wildness, reminding me that the best stories of life are never written from the couch.
+It’s a call to seek challenge, adventure, and wildness.

 This gem reframes travel as more than an escape—it’s an awakening.
 Dispenza reminded me that every journey, whether to distant continents or the next town over, is a mirror reflecting who we’re becoming.
 It’s a soulful companion for anyone who feels that movement through the world is also movement toward the self.